Automate MACD analysis using n8n workflows

 • Trigger node: Cron or Webhook.
 Cron for scheduled batch runs.
 Webhook for on-demand checks.

 • HTTP Request node: Pull OHLCV from your chosen API.
-Keep your API key secret.
+Keep the API key secret.
 Request only the fields you need.

 • Function node: Convert timestamps to ISO, sort bars ascending, and calculate EMAs, MACD, signal, histogram, and basic candlestick booleans.

 • IF node: Filter bars with the conditions you care about.
-Examples: bullish engulfing and MACD histogram turning positive on the same bar.
+For example, bullish engulfing and MACD histogram turning positive on the same bar.

 • Output node: Post to an endpoint, save to Google Sheets, or write a JSON file.
 I tend to push an annotated CSV to an S3-compatible bucket for later charting.

 • n8n nodes are easy to replace.
-If your API changes, only the HTTP Request node needs work.
+If the API changes, only the HTTP Request node needs work.

 • The Function node keeps the heavy lifting local.
 That avoids round trips and reduces cost.